 The Real Estate Transfer Disclosure Law is intended to add to, and not supplant or change previously existing law.
 Thus, if the seller, for instance, makes intentional misrepresentations to the buyer concerning the property, and these misrepresentations are material, and not simply minor, the buyer may rescind the purchase contract, so long as he or she does so promptly upon learning of the misrepresentation.

-The attorneys at Gehres Law Group are experienced in real estate litigation as well as business litigation, and provide a free initial consultation to those who have been sued, or are contemplating filing a lawsuit concerning a real estate matter.
+The attorneys at Gehres Law Library are experienced in real estate litigation as well as business litigation, and provide a free initial consultation to those who have been sued, or are contemplating filing a lawsuit concerning a real estate matter.
 Browse our website for more information about our San Diego business lawyers or contact us today for your complimentary evaluation.